lumiere000/blog/_posts/2017-11-29-protonmail.md

 Although protonmail is still not a fully secured way, but it is a choose if you don't trust google or microsoft.

 reference link :

 [https://en.wikipedia.org/wiki/ProtonMail](https://en.wikipedia.org/wiki/ProtonMail)

-[http://variety.com/2017/digital/news/google-gmail-ads-emails-1202477321/](""Google Will Keep Reading Your Emails, Just Not for Ads)"Google Will Keep Reading Your Emails, Just Not for Ads"
+[http://variety.com/2017/digital/news/google-gmail-ads-emails-1202477321/][Google Will Keep Reading Your Emails, Just Not for Ads]

 [http://www.yicai.com/news/3843974.html](http://www.yicai.com/news/3843974.html)